-NOTE: Notwithstanding any other provision of this or any other university publication, the university reserves the right to make changes in tuition, fees and other charges at any time such changes are deemed necessary by the university and the University System of Maryland Board of Regents.
+NOTE: Notwithstanding any other provision of this or any other TU publication, TU reserves the right to make changes in tuition, fees and other charges at any time such changes are deemed necessary by TU and the University System of Maryland Board of Regents.
 Consult the website for most current fees.

 |Graduate Application fee: (nonrefundable)|